 What we call Homestead Field, was acquired by the King County Flood Control District after the homes that were existing on it were severely damaged by the 2008/2009 floods.

 Invasive blackberries, not in sensitive areas, have been mowed and will continue to be mowed by the Fall City Park District and King County to get them under control to make a larger area of the field more friendly and usable.
 We are allowed passive recreation only.
 So come on out to go walking, birdwatching, or have a picnic!
-There's a good sized grassy field on the south end, and the community's welcome to pick from the many old apple trees.
+There's a good sized grassy field on the south end, and the community's welcome to pick from the many heirloom apple trees.

 Eastside Audubon Society is also lending their expertise to assist in developing paths on the property to facilitate birdwatching, protecting important bird nesting areas, and working with us and King County in restoring native habitat.
 Please visit their website to learn more about upcoming events.